JohnnySun/doge-university/AMS_chapter/index.md

 ---
-title: AMS Grad Student Chapter
+title: Digital Innovation Graduate Chapter
 layout: static_page_no_right_menu
-permalink: /ams_chapter/
+permalink: /digital_grad_chapter/
 nav_parent: Graduate
 nav_nesting: true
 nav_weight: 970
-nav_id: AMS Grad Student Chapter
+nav_id: Digital Innovation Graduate Chapter
 ---

-###  AMS Graduate Student Chapter
+### Digital Innovation Graduate Chapter

-The mission of the University of Virginia graduate student chapter of the AMS is informed by the objectives of the <a href="https://www.ams.org/home/page">American Mathematical Society (AMS)</a>, whose mission statement is attached below.
-Our chapter seeks to nurture intellectual, professional, and community development among our members.
-We host events in service of this goal, such as panel discussions, talks, and social gatherings, including collaborations with fellow AMS graduate student chapters!
+The mission of the DOGE University Graduate Digital Innovation Chapter is to foster excellence in digital technology, blockchain, and creative computing among our graduate community.
+Inspired by the rapid pace of digital transformation, our chapter brings together students and professionals to share innovative ideas, collaborate on projects, and organize events that drive progress in the digital realm.

-To become a member and enjoy extra perks, such as being added to the chapter mailing list, please fill out <a href="https://forms.gle/WRxuXZMt9JvpvvqAA">this form</a>.
+To join our chapter and enjoy exclusive benefits such as subscriptions to our mailing list and access to special events, please fill out <a href="https://forms.gle/WRxuXZMt9JvpvvqAA">this form</a>.
 Membership is free!

-###  Executive committee
+### Executive Committee

-The University of Virginia AMS graduate student chapter executive committee consists of:
+The executive committee of the DOGE University Graduate Digital Innovation Chapter consists of:
 <ul>
-  <li>President: <a href="https://sites.google.com/view/pedrobrunialti/home">Pedro Brunialti Lima de Andrade</a></li>
+  <li>President: <a href="https://example.com/president">Alex Doe</a></li>
-  <li>Vice President: <a href="https://alejandrodlpc.github.io/">Alejandro de las Peñas Castaño</a></li>
+  <li>Vice President: <a href="https://example.com/vice-president">Jordan Smith</a></li>
-  <li>Secretary: <a href="https://sites.google.com/view/raulhdz">Raúl Hernández-González</a></li>
+  <li>Secretary: <a href="https://example.com/secretary">Taylor Lee</a></li>
-  <li>Treasurer: <a href="https://math.virginia.edu/people/guc8ns/">Petch Chueluecha</a></li>
+  <li>Treasurer: <a href="https://example.com/treasurer">Riley Kim</a></li>
-  <li>Member At Large: <a href="https://math.virginia.edu/people/ntr2qp/">Oscar Arévalo</a></li>
+  <li>Member At Large: <a href="https://example.com/member">Casey Morgan</a></li>
 </ul>
-Fellow AMS graduate student chapters are most welcome and encouraged to get in touch with us for joint social events!
+We welcome collaboration with similar digital innovation chapters from other institutions for joint events and initiatives!

 ### Calendar